The following

 schematics for this particular installation, as it is well known

 to Synhouse.
-The work will be performed in ten business days or less.
+The work will be performed within approximately ten

 For self-installation, it is best to print these notes out on paper